Free Maryland Criminal & Arrest Record Search (All MD Counties)

 In addition, readers will learn more about laws and statutes surrounding the use of criminal records in professional settings to ensure they’re not discriminated against.

-According to the Maryland Public Information Act (PIA), the public can access government records, such as Maryland arrest records and criminal proceedings without any costs.1 It is important to note that there are some exceptions to this rule, such as juvenile delinquency, reports concerning disabled adults, and records that have been sealed or expunged.2 These records are only available to the public if a court order is given or any special provisions exist.
+It is important to note that there are some exceptions to this rule, such as juvenile delinquency, reports concerning disabled adults, and records that have been sealed or expunged.2 These records are only available to the public if a court order is given or any special provisions exist.

 A list of what the government records can the public access and showing some exceptions that needs court order such as adoption, guardianship terminating parental rights, juvenile delinquency, etc.